Content Management 101: Conversations in REM with Tracy McManus

 Content optimizations vary by each retailer

-But it is not enough to simply publish this content, you must also optimize the content to increase conversion.
+And it is not enough to simply publish this content, you must also continually optimize the content to increase conversion.
 Including valuable and relevant keywords across your title, description, and features can impact and influence where your listings rank in the search results.

 Because each retailer requires a unique product listing from the other, and products are often optimized for seasonality or other changes, managing any variations and changes from the version of truth and monitoring how much content changes impact your revenue can help you fine-tune optimizations to maximize your ecommerce profitability.